Templates Overview

 • ekk_sermonpage.php (if sermon module is enabled)

-Registering templates with the CMS
+Adding templates to the CMS

-1. Upload the template file(s) to the document root of your site's FTP server.
+1. Upload the template file to your site's FTP server.

-2. Log into the CMS.
+2. Log into the CMS and visit Content > Templates.

-5. File Name: Enter the path to the template file relative to the document root directory on the FTP server.
+5. File Name: Enter the path to the template file relative to the root directory on the FTP server.

-6. Description: is optional
+6. Description: an optional description of the template.

-9. Use as Search Template should only be checked for a custom template you have set up to display Search results
+9. Use as Search Template? should only be checked for a custom template you have set up to display Search results

-One important technical note is that template files are parsed recursively.
+One important note is that template files are parsed recursively.
 That is, in addition to sections being parsed from template files, section labels from any and all included files will also be parsed.

 The CMS also supports bulk import of templates, navigate to Content > Templates > Bulk.
-The document root directory of the FTP server will be scanned and all php templates will be listed.
+The document root directory of the FTP server will be scanned and all PHP templates will be listed.
 All checked templates will be imported into the system.
 It is highly recommended that user-friendly names are entered prior to import.

 Using templates with records for modules